 Do your teams have the skills to look at challenges and opportunities through a variety of lenses from multiple perspectives?
 Maybe, maybe not.
 Regardless, you need to constantly challenge yourself and any potential bias that may come into play here.
 Make sure you bring in a wide range of people with different levels of experience, skills, knowledge, and training.
 An intern on their very first day at work has just as much to contribute to ideation as your CEO – so don’t waste the opportunity to leverage and combine different perspectives.
 What about your offline communities?
 This collection of experts has a wealth of hands-on experience to offer, and it’s important to involve them even if engagement here presents a challenge in its own right.

 Innovation teams also need to empathize with one another.
 Clear communication and collaboration are essential factors in this and allow you to foster an environment that promotes different thinking.
 Teams of expert innovators need to be able to color outside of the lines, think outside the box, and explore ideas with freedom and creativity.

 4. Open Innovation Model

 Harness the power of your full ecosystem.
 Your people already have a wealth of knowledge, so why not tap into it?
 People bring more than their “job roles” to work – their personal hobbies, interests, and passions are also vital sources of knowledge.
-Providing employees with a vehicle through which they may leverage this passion and translate it into lasting, sustained change is immensely satisfying and provides a great sense of personal and professional fulfillment, the likes of which are rarely experienced traditionally.
+Providing employees with a vehicle through which they may leverage this passion (using tools like innovation management software) and translating it into lasting, sustained change is immensely satisfying.
+It provides a great sense of personal and professional fulfillment, the likes of which are rarely experienced traditionally.